Walter Kolb: Activities in Nazi Germany

 Due to his criticism of National Socialism, Kolb was removed from his political duties; his removal was official justified by "cost-cutting".
 Kolb initially sought to emigrate abroad but decided against the idea.
 He opened a law firm in Bonn, where he defended political prisoners; he was arrested for these activities several times.
-In 1941, Kolbwas drafted into the Wehrmacht.
+In 1941, Kolb was drafted into the Wehrmacht.
 In 1944, he was linked to the Stauffenberg plot to assassinate Hitler and arrested (although in actuality he was not involved in any way).
 In 1945, Kolb escaped from a prison transport and went into hiding until then end of the war.

 Mayorship

 After the end of the Second World War, Kolb was the Mayor of Düsseldorf between 1945 and 1946, before being elected as Mayor of Frankfurt on 25 July 1946.
 Kolb was the first mayor to be elected since the Nazis took power in 1933 (two mayors had been appointed by US forces after the end of the war).

 One of Kolb's most important tasks after the war was the reconstruction of Frankfurt, which had been damaged significantly by allied bombing.
 He initiated the reconstruction of Frankfurt's Old Town, with the rebuilding of the Römer, Frankfurt Cathedral and the Goethe House all occurring under Kolb's leadership.
 Kolb also sought to revive the Messe Frankfurt and rebuild Frankfurt Airport.
 Under Kolb several sports associations were founded in Frankfurt, such as the German Football Association and the German Gymnastics Association.

 In 1946, Kolb encouraged the intellectuals Max Horkheimer, Theodor W. Adorno and Friedrich Pollock, who had been living in exile in the USA, to return to Frankfurt.
 After they returned, they re-established the Frankfurt School at Goethe University Frankfurt in 1951.
 In 1946 Kolb instructed the Frankfurt City Archives to collect files relating to the persecution of Jews during the Nazi era, which gave rise to the Commission for Research into the History of Frankfurt's Jews on 17 May 1961.

 Kolb sought to secure Frankfurt as the capital of West Germany, but these efforts failed in 1949, with Bonn eventually becoming the capital.

 In 1954, Kolb was elected for a second term as Mayor of Frankfurt.
 However, at this point, he was suffering from diabetes, and had undergone several heart attacks.
-He two years later in 1956, having been Mayor of Frankfurt for ten consecutive years.
+He died two years later in 1956, having been Mayor of Frankfurt for ten consecutive years.

 In the municipal elections of 1956, held after Kolb's death, the SPD won 54.5% of the vote, the best result in their history.